 This is a tough one as it varies from person to person.

 According to Dr. Andreas Eenfeldt, M.D., “Most people feel one or more of these symptoms during the first week of a keto diet, especially days 3-5.
 Fortunately, it’s temporary, and you’ll soon feel fine again.
 In fact, you’ll likely have more energy than before you started the diet.”

-Generally, most people find the keto flu symptoms are worst in the first week of ditching carbs from their diet.
+Generally, most people find the issues are worst in the first week of ditching carbs from their diet.

 Some people will find symptoms linger into the second week.
-A few people report keto flu lasting 3-5 weeks.
+A few people report symptoms of feeling weak lasting 3-5 weeks.

 HOW TO CURE KETO FLU

 Below are 6 methods for making you feel better quickly and effectively.
 And I’ll also suggest below a really easy way to incorporate many of these tips into one simple daily drink.

 This is one of the common methods people use to combat the flu’s symptoms.
 Your body still needs energy and since it’s not getting its energy from sugars and other carbohydrates any more, it needs to get energy from fats you eat.
 (Click here to listen our podcast episode on regaining energy!)

 So eat plenty of healthy fats like coconut oil, olive oil, ghee, tallow, lard.
 Plus, to go into ketosis, you’ll need to eat plenty of fats anyway.
 Adding some MCT oil to your diet can help boost your ketone levels, which will help your brain feel a bit better.